VJaswanth/react-jwt-starter/README.md

 ### Contributing

 Contributions welcome.

-Submit a PR with some notes about the implementation
+- Need to handle response for persistent user login (perhaps need flux or some extra jQuery)
+- Also can package everything up with webpack/browserify for commonjs syntax